syncfusion-content/maui-docs/MAUI/ListView/filtering.md

 ### Filter based on multiple criteria

 The [SfListView](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.SfListView.html) allows filtering the items based on multiple criteria.
-To filter the data using multiple properties, follow the code example:
+The following code example explains how to  filter the data using multiple properties:

 {% tabs %}
 {% highlight c# %}